heinc1010/BAMixChecker/docs/Usage.rst

     --FullPATH  Use to report with the full path of the file.
 BAMixChecker resports with the only file name as a default.

-    --RemoveVCF Use this option to remove called VCF files after running
+    --RemoveVCF Use this option to remove called VCF files after running.

     --OFFFileNameMatching   Use this option to compare files only by genotype.